EducatedSuddenBucket/freefordevs/README.md

 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - Fully managed cloud database service with a free tier.
 - [Neon](https://neon.tech/) - Free serverless PostgreSQL hosting with up to 1 database

+## Development

+- [GitHub Codespaces](https://github.com/features/codespaces) - Cloud development environment integrated with GitHub.
+- [Google Cloud Shell](https://shell.cloud.google.com) - Free access to a Linux shell environment directly in your web browser, pre-loaded with essential tools.
 <footer>
-This list is maintained by [me](https://educatedsuddenbucket.is-a.dev).
+  This list is maintained by <a href="https://esb.is-a.dev">me</a>.
   If you know of any free services for developers that should be added, please contribute!
 </footer>